 Best regards,

-This sample letter is impactful because it clearly summarizes the applicant's qualifications, experience, and enthusiasm for pharmacy.
+This sample cover letter is impactful because it clearly summarizes the applicant's qualifications, experience, and enthusiasm for pharmacy.
 At just over one page, it is compact and readable.

-The job seeker also showcases knowledge of the company to which is applying by mentioning it's values in the letter.
+The job seeker also showcases knowledge of the company to which is applying by mentioning its values in the letter.
 This tells employers that the person is genuinely interested in joining their team!

 An example of a bad cover letter: